ionic-team/ionic-docs/docs/developing/managing-focus.md

 ### Implementation Notes

 - When specifying a focus priority, browsers may still move focus within that focus priority.
 For example, when specifying a `'content'` focus priority, Ionic will move focus to the content.
 However, the browser may then move focus within that content to the first focusable element such as a button.
-- If the focus priority does not match any elements in a view, Ionic will instead focus the view itself to ensure focus generally moves to the correct place.
+- If none of the focus priorities are found in a view, Ionic will instead focus the view itself to ensure focus generally moves to the correct place.
 Browsers may then adjust focus within the view.
 - When navigating from the current view to the previous view, Ionic will move focus back to the element that presented the current view.
 - The focus manager can be overridden on a per-view basis as shown in [Manual Focus Management with Routing](#routing).